2ndSightLab/ai-tracker/fixed.md

 The way I'm ordering this is weird sorry.
 I write the date/time and stuff I did between the two dates and times is bottom up.
 Probably should do it dff but just notes.

+## 8/12/2026

+🟢 Set up my framework to work with Claude Code or Kiro (default).
+Wrote about some of the mistakes and issues using Claude Code to set that up in mistakes.md.
+Now I can use alias c to run claude code for a specific project or k to run kiro for a specific project.
+The tool runs with the specified linux user that has limited access to the specific project folder but can read the code in all the other projects on the system.
+How I plan to use this is to run the framework for different groups of projects on different systems to limit the amount of code an agent has to look at.

+## 8/11/2026

+🟢 Framework is kind of running with bugs as noted elsewhere.
+Burned another $200.

 ## 8/9/2026